 At this point we come to a replica station and the trains pulled up at the platforms.
 There are two locos here, namely 4003 “Lode Star”:

+She was built in 1907 and is the only remaining GWR 4000 Class locomotive.
 And 7821 “Didcheat Manor” She is a reasonably new loco too, having been built in 1950.

 The museum also has a Buffet coach on display, and its green interior must have been very comforting to somebody having a cuppa and a sticky bun inside.